hriday-sehgal/Campus-Recruitment-Task-Frontend/README.md

 Hello everyone

-This is my submission for Fronted Task for Bajaj Finserv Health Qualifier 1 from VIT University
+This is my submission for Frontend Task for Bajaj Finserv Health Qualifier 1 from VIT University

 College - VIT Bhopal University
 Name - Hriday Sehgal